ppy/osu-wiki/wiki/Contests/en.md

 ## Aspire

-Aspire is a beatmapping contests with one special exception, they are not bound to the [Ranking Criteria](/wiki/Ranking_Criteria).
+Aspire is a beatmapping contest with one special exception, they are not bound to the [Ranking Criteria](/wiki/Ranking_Criteria).

 | Contest No. | Beatmap | Mode | Mapper | Results | Scores |
 | :-: | --- | :-: | --- | --- | --- |